 Electrochemical Corrosion

-Electrochemical reactions are widely used by humanity for industrial processes such as anodising or chloride production.
+Electrochemical reactions are widely used in industry for processes such as anodising and chloride production.
 They are used directly by most people every day of their lives when using a battery.

 A surprising number of engineers vaguely remember an explanation in chemistry classes of how a battery operates.
-This is commonly reiterated as being about electrolytes with ions swimming about, with anodes and cathodes making an appearance, and then dismissed as not necessary in ‘proper’ civil or mechanical engineering.
+This is commonly reiterated as being about electrolytes, with ions swimming about, with anodes and cathodes making an appearance, and then dismissed as unnecessary in ‘proper’ civil or mechanical engineering.

 Unfortunately for those who do not like electrical circuits, corrosion is also an electrochemical process and is of great economic importance, as those with old cars will testify, and has been estimated to consume 4% of the Gross National Product of, for example, the United States (Bennett et al., 1978).
 This percentage is likely to be of the same order globally.

-In all low-temperature corrosion reactions and the processes given above, an electrochemical cell is needed for the reactions to occur.
+In all low-temperature corrosion reactions and the processes given above, an electrochemical cell is required for them to occur.
 This cell comprises an anode and a cathode separated by an electrolytic conductor (electrolyte) with a metallic connection.

 This is shown schematically below.
 A practical definition of an anode is the area where corrosion occurs, while the cathode is the area where no corrosion occurs.